Christ Church Cemetery: Significant Interments

 Born on June 18, 1782, in Chantilly, Fairfax, Virginia, Francis Lightfoot Lee II was the son of Richard Henry Lee and Anne Gaskins.
 His father was distinguished, signing the Articles of Confederation and the Declaration of Independence.
 Named after his uncle, another signer of these pivotal documents, Francis II carried a legacy from birth.

 After graduating from Harvard University, Francis II became a respected lawyer in Virginia.
-In 1807, he married Elizabeth Fitzgerald, and they started a family together.
+In 1807, he married Elizabeth Fitzgerald (Betsy), and they started a family together.
 However, tragedy struck the same year when Elizabeth passed away.
 In a twist of fate, Francis II married her sister, Jane Fitzgerald, in 1810.
 Both sisters were descendants of Colonel John Fitzgerald, a renowned Revolutionary War veteran.

 In 1811, Francis II acquired the Sully estate in Fairfax County from his second cousin, Richard Bland Lee, marking a significant chapter in his family’s history.
 Despite the joys, he faced further heartbreak when Jane died in 1816, shortly after giving birth to their fifth child.